90-Second Read: Inside the Race to Develop a Test for the Rare Andes Hantavirus

 Published May 13, 2026

 As passengers return to the US from the cruise that saw a rare Hantavirus outbreak, much of the country is lacking a basic public health tool: a test to diagnose the illness in the earliest stages of infection.
 In just a few days, a lab at the University of Nebraska Medical Center in Omaha developed its own diagnostic test for the Andes virus in anticipation of receiving 16 American passengers from the ship.
-Tests that we have available in the US will not detect that virus that's found in South America," he says, noting that the Andes virus is very different genetically from the primary Hantavirus strain found in the US, known as the Sin Nombre virus.
-He learned that the CDC has the ability to run a serological test.
+They called a lab in California, a state that has previously seen Hantavirus cases, but their test was for a specific strain found in the US.
+He learned that the CDC has the ability to run a serological test, which looks for the presence of Hantavirus antibodies.

 Source reference